aabolfazl/TinyCurl/README.md

-Tiny curl, a Http client for Linux, Windows and Mac OS X written in C.
+Tiny Curl is an HTTP client for Linux, Windows, and Mac OS X written in C. (under development)

 Roadmap for the version 0.0.1:
 - [x] GET requests only